How Does Therapy Happen?

 Essentially, therapy can last as long as you'd like.
 Some people come for just a few sessions, while others meet with their therapist for years.
 The length of therapy may depend on available resources (e.g. finances/insurance coverage), goals/needs, or other factors.
 Upon starting our time together, it'll be helpful to loosely establish how many sessions you are hoping to meet for, as this will affect how we use our time in therapy.

-3–4 weeks where possible, as this helps us build our theraputic relationship and gain momentum toward your goals.
-After that point, clients commonly stay weekly or move down to biweekly.
-It's not uncommon for clients to move down to a session every 3-4 weeks, and then meet on an occasional or as-needed basis.
+At the beginning of any new therapeutic relationship, meeting weekly for the first 3–4 weeks (where possible) is recommended, as this helps us build our therapeutic relationship and gain momentum toward your goals.
+After that, clients typically stay weekly or move down to biweekly.
+As time goes on, some clients then decrease to a session every 3-4 weeks, and then transition to an occasional or as-needed basis.

 The therapeutic hour lasts 50 minutes.